Graph Explorer

 Basic Pattern Matching

--- Query all Person nodes
+-- Retrieve all Person nodes

 MATCH (p:Person)